Rahim Ademi

 Rahim Ademi (born 30 January 1954) is a retired Croatian Army general of Kosovar Albanian origin.
+He was one of the few Croatian generals prosecuted for war crimes against Serbian civilians during the Yugoslav Wars.

 Biography

-Born and raised in the village of Karač, Vushtrri, Socialist Federal Republic of Yugoslavia (modern day Kosovo), Ademi graduated from the Yugoslav Military Academy in Belgrade in 1976.
+Born and raised in the village of Karače, Vučitrn, Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia (modern day Kosovo), Ademi graduated from the Yugoslav Military Academy in Belgrade in 1976.
 He was assigned to a station in Rogoznica near Šibenik in Croatia where he married and had two children.

 In 1986, the Military Court in Sarajevo convicted him of counterrevolutionary acts and Albanian irredentism, but after serving a year and a half in prison, the Supreme Military Court agreed with his appeal and acquitted him.
 He would spend the next years serving as an officer in Sinj until 1990 when the war in Croatia was starting and he deserted the Yugoslav People's Army in order to help create Croatian army formations.

 He officially joined the Ministry of the Interior in 1991 and later became part of the Croatian Army forces during the Croatian War of Independence.
 Between 1992 and 1993, as a Brigadier, he commanded Croatian military units in the Sinj area, with particular responsibility for the Peruća Dam.
 In 1993 he was assigned to the post of sub commander of the Gospić military district, but was relieved of duty later that year, after the controversial Operation Medak pocket.
 He later served as a sub-commander of the Split military district and was promoted to brigadier general for his achievements in Operation Storm in 1995.
 He remained there until 1999 when he was reassigned to the post of the Assistant Chief Inspector of the Armed Forces in Zagreb.